Skip to main content

 Outcome

 The rattle dropped back to normal running levels.
-The client could no longer hear it from inside the bedroom, and no parts were replaced beyond the rubber pads.
+The homeowner could no longer hear it from inside the bedroom, and no parts were replaced beyond the rubber pads.

 What this case teaches us